 Note: What is an A#?
-An A#, also known as an "Alien Registration Number," is an eight- or nine-digit number from United States Citizenship & Immigration Services (USCIS) that can be found on a variety of documents, like a work permit (listed as "USCIS #"), court documents, or receipts from old applications.
+An A#, also known as an "Alien Registration Number," is an eight- or nine-digit number issued by United States Citizenship & Immigration Services (USCIS) or ICE that can be found on a variety of documents, like a work permit (listed as "USCIS #"), court documents, or receipts from old applications.